 A three-week institute funded by the National Endowment for the Humanities that considers questions of race, equity, and social justice that continue to shape current events, and explores historical and contemporary interpretations of their causes.

 An online platform to represent and cultivate the field of Ibero-medievialism and to foster collaboration and innovative approaches to the study of the medieval literatures of Iberia.
 A sister site of La corónica , a peer-reviewed journal published since 1972 by the Modern Language Association.

 A fifteen-month program funded by the National Endowment for the Humanities that seeks a reassessment of African American poetry during the last fifty years, particularly the divergent and yet cross-fertilizing trajectories of spoken word poetry and refined academic poetry.

 Complete series of podcasts from the 60-second radio program that airs on KPR.
-Travel to East Asia without leaving home thanks to the Center for East Asian Studies and Kansas Public Radio, which collaborate to produce the series.
+Travel across the globe without leaving home thanks to Kansas Public Radio, the Office of International Programs, and the five international area studies centers at the University of Kansas, which collaborate to produce the series.

 Supplementary materials for students in beginning Spanish that focus on issues of cultural identity of Spanish speakers in the United States.
 Includes glossed readings, extensive multimedia content and flash-based comprehension questions.